ChifiSource/Toolips.jl/README.md

 `toolips` is an **asynchronous**, **low-overhead** web-development framework for Julia.
 Toolips.jl in a nutshell:
 - **HTTPS capable** Can be deployed with SSL.
 - **Extensible** server platform.
-- **Declarative** and **composable** html *and* CSS templating syntax.
+- **Declarative** and **composable** html, Javascript, *and* CSS templating syntax.
 - **Modular** servers -- toolips applications are **regular Julia Modules**.
-- **Versatilility** -- toolips can be used for all scenarios, from full-stack web-development to APIs -- all facilitated through multiple dispatch.
+- **Versatilility** -- toolips can be used for *all* use-cases, from full-stack web-development to APIs and *even* UDP -- all facilitated through multiple dispatch and Julia's extensible `Method` platform.
-- **Multiple-Dispatch Routing** -- Dispatch routes based on more than just their target.
+- **Multiple-Dispatch Routing** -- Dispatch routes based on more than just their target, using *multiple dispatch* to divert different types of connections to different functions.
 - **Multi-threaded** -- *Declarative* [parametric processes](https://github.com/ChifiSource/ParametricProcesses.jl) using a [Distributed]()-based worker management system.
 ```julia
 using Pkg; Pkg.add("Toolips")